-On average over that period, Sockeye was the most important species in terms of landed value, followed by Chinook and Chum (Figure 4.33-4-4 below).
+On average, over multiple years, Sockeye is the most important species in terms of landed value.
+However, this is not always the case on an annual basis.
+In terms of value, after sockeye comes Chum and Chinook (Figure 4.3-2 below).

-Figure 4.3-2: Total Landed Value (2017\$) of Pacific Salmon by Species by Year (2012-2017)

-Source: DFO Official Catch matched to the best available price from sales slips.
-Estimates for 2017 are to be treated as preliminary.
+Figure 4.3-2: Total Landed Value (2019\$) of Pacific Salmon by Species and Year (2013-2019) Source: DFO Official Catch matched to the best available price from sales slips.
+Estimates for 2019 are to be treated as preliminary and incomplete